Actively Recruiting

 • Body mass index (BMI) of 30 kg/m2 or higher

-• Stable weight with no change greater than 5% for 6 months prior to first study visit
+• Stable body weight with no change greater than 5% for 6 months before the first study visit

-• Willingness to follow study requirements including informed consent, follow-up schedule, and tests
+• Willingness to follow all study requirements including informed consent, follow-up visits, tests, and diet counseling

-• Willingness not to start new anti-obesity medications for 12 months
+• Willingness to avoid starting new anti-obesity medications for 12 months

-• Residence within reasonable travel distance to study site for follow-up visits
+• Living within reasonable travel distance to the study center for follow-up

 • Women of childbearing potential must agree to use effective birth control methods